LearningLocker/docs/src/http-journeys.md

 isActive | Boolean | If this outcome is active. type | String | Only `'callback'` currently supported, `'statement'` outcomes coming soon callback | String (URL) |  URL to POST completion data on a journey being completed.
-[See callback example](#callback-example)
+[See callback example](#callback-example) tripCount | Number | Load control counter.
+The variable MAX_TRIP_COUNT in .env is responsible for this counter. deactivatedAt | Date | Deactivation date if tripCount has peaked.

 #### Callback example